ijardillier/netclient-elastic/Readme.md

 Serilog supports destructuring, allowing simple property or complex objects to be passed as parameters in your logs:

-    # with a aimple property:
+    # with a simple property:
     _logger.LogInformation("Person with id {Id} updated", id);

     # with a complex object: